The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 So we set off for this ‘Chasing the Full Moon adventure’ in the dark after we had explored Pico do Arieiro a few times during sunrise.
 It was pitch black and very special to be up in the mountains with no one else around.

 With the help of PhotoPills, an app that shows you the exact position of the moon per hour, we found a peak where the moon would rise from behind.
-After about 30 minutes from the parking lot we found a perfect setup for this shot.
+After about 30 minutes from the parking lot, we found a perfect setup for this shot.
 Around 10 PM the moon would make her appearance behind the peak.
 Once we saw the peak lit up, we knew we had the right spot!
 The only question was if our model for this shoot would be in time on the mountain peak… Luckily it all worked out and we could shoot the rising moon with a person in silhouette in front of the Full Moon!
 What a photography adventure!
-Considering the short time we had for the moon being in the exact position above the peak, we are very happy with our pictures!
+Considering the short time we had for the moon to be in the exact position above the peak, we are very happy with our pictures.
 Have a look below!

-General travel must haves for Madeira
+General travel must-haves for Madeira

 Have you thought about how to get around in Madeira?
 A car is the easiest way to drive around the island.

-- Book your rental car here and compare the providers to get the best deal.
+• Book your rental car here and compare the providers to get the best deal.

-- Book your scooter or motorbike here to get around in Madeira.
-Most of the scooters you can drive with driving license (A1/A2/A) from 18 years old, or from 25 years old with a car (B) license.
-The motorbikes have a minimum age of 20 or 21 with A (moto) license.
+• Book your scooter or motorbike here to get around in Madeira.
+For most of the scooters, you need a driving license (A1/A2/A) from 18 years old, or from 25 years old with a car (B) license.
+The motorbikes have a minimum age of 20 or 21 with an A (moto) license.

-Do you prefer a private driver for the day and the freedom to create your own itinerary?
+Do you prefer a private driver for the day and the freedom to create your own Madeira itinerary?

-Did you already book your accommodation?
+Have you already booked your accommodation?

 Are you insured during your travels?

-- Buy your travel insurance here.
-Safetywing not only includes coverage for travel delay, lost checked luggage, emergency response, natural disasters and personal liability.
-But also covers all your medical expenses for hospitalisation.
+• Buy your travel insurance here.
+Safetywing not only includes coverage for travel delay, lost checked luggage, emergency response, natural disasters, and personal liability.
+But also covers all your medical expenses for hospitalization.

 Best Madeira island tours

-- Funchal 48-hour hop-on hop off bus tour.
-Explore the lush landscape of Madeira and the sights of Funchal at your own pace with a 2 or 5 day ticket for the hop-on, hop-off bus.
+• Funchal 48-hour hop-on hop-off bus tour.
+Explore the lush landscape of Madeira and the sights of Funchal at your own pace with a 2 or 5-day ticket for the hop-on, hop-off bus.

-- Sunset tour from Funchal by Catamaran.
+• Sunset tour from Funchal by Catamaran.
 Watch the sunset off the coast of Madeira on a 3-hour evening catamaran cruise from Funchal and spot dolphins (guaranteed, or you get a 2nd trip for free).

 Where to stay in Madeira